How to Handle a Suicide Threat - For Teens

 Making final arrangements is another possible indication of suicidal risk.
 In young people, such arrangements often include giving away treasured personal possessions, such as a favorite book or record collection.

-If someone confides in you that he or she is thinking about suicide or shows other signs of being suicidal, don't be afraid to talk about it.
+If someone confides in you that he or she is thinking about suicide or shows other signs of being suicidal, don't be afraid to talk about suicide.

 Your willingness to discuss it will show the person that you don't condemn him or her for having such feelings.
 Ask questions about how the person feels and about the reasons for those feelings.